hellgrenj/hulken/README.md

 <a name="releaseNotes"></a>
 ### Release notes
 **1.2.3**
-* add property expectedStatusCode: (int value) to a requeast to override the default expected status code 200.
+* add property expectedStatusCode: (int value) to a request to override the default expected status code 200.
 Example: ``expectedStatusCode: 201``